meetmangukiya/blog/content/post/coala.md

 coala runs all the analyis routines through the bears.
 Bears are like plugins and coala is like a framework.
-Bears are configured through a file `.coafile`. coala runs all the analysis/bears by just running `coala`, isn't it just awesome.
+Bears are configured through a file `.coafile`.

+coala runs all the analysis/bears by just running `coala`, isn't it just awesome!

-I am applying for GSoC project under [coala](https://coala.io)
+I am applying for a GSoC project under [coala](https://coala.io)

 ## What is my project about?